pivotal/docs-tap/scst-policy/migration.hbs.md

 # Migration From Supply Chain Security Tools - Sign

-This section explains how to migrate the `ClusterImagePolicy` resource from Image Policy Webhook to Policy Controller.
+This topic explains how you can migrate from Supply Chain Security Tools - Sign to Supply Chain Security Tools - Policy.
 For more information about additional features introduced in Policy Controller, see [Configuring Supply Chain Security Tools - Policy](configuring.md).